dmitry-korolev/light-observable/README.md

 Because sometimes you just don't need all these tons of classes, dozens of schedulers and countless operators.
 Only some of them.
 Someday.

 ## Notice on interoperability
-RxJS doesn't use 'symbol-observable' polyfill.
+RxJS 6 doesn't use 'symbol-observable' polyfill.
 This may cause some weird issues with interop depending on the import order.
 It is recommended to install and import `symbol-observable` polyfill before RxJS.

-See an [issue](https://github.com/benlesh/symbol-observable/issues/38) for details.
+See the [issue](https://github.com/benlesh/symbol-observable/issues/38) for details.

 ## License
 ```